flibX0r/redscript-mkdocs/docu-comment-spec.md

 ```swift
 /// Triple-slash single-line documentation comment
 ```
-For each single-line comment, if there is one or more whitespace characters between the three slashes `///` and any number of non-whitespace characters, the first of those whitespace characters will be trimmed from the output.
+For each single-line comment, if there is one or more space characters between the three slashes `///` and any number of non-space characters, the first of those whitespace characters will be trimmed from the output.

 ## Supported Block Tags